 6. Avoid processed foods

-Watch out, because processed foods have multiple negative side effects.
+Watch out because processed foods have multiple negative side effects.
 Generally speaking, the fewer the ingredients, the better the food.
-Taking a quick look at food labels can tell you a lot, but ideally, the majority of the food you buy doesn’t need a label.
+Taking a quick look at food labels can tell you a lot, but ideally, most of the food you buy doesn’t need a label.
 If you are buying packaged foods, check out this list of 15 Best Packaged Foods for Clean Eating.

 8. Increase Your Protein